vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 A client (could be an actual end user, could be an application, could be a service) accesses data through a database API (e.g. ODBC).
 Behind the scene, the database engine stores the data to files somewhere:  traditionnaly on local hard drives ; in modern systems in cloud storage.
 But at the end of the day the data is **stored in a propriatary binary file format**.

-From that perspective, a data warehouse system or any analytical database (e.g. [Azure Data Explorer](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto)) is similar to a database.
+From that perspective (and that perspective only), a data warehouse system or other analytical database (e.g. [Azure Data Explorer](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto)) is similar to a database.

 This model has been around forever for good reasons.
 It has lots of advantages, including:

 * DB exposes functionalities (e.g. queries) independant of file formats allowing DB software implementation to
     * Evolve independantly of the API
-    * Leverage plenty of storage implementations, e.g. atomic flush
+    * Leverage plenty of storage implementations at OS and hardware level, e.g. atomic flush
-    * Have complex storage layout (e.g. mixing column store and row store, indexes, etc.)
+    * Have complex storage layout (e.g. mixing column store and row store, indexes, etc.) hidden from client
 * DB becomes a fine-grain access point where we can apply policies:  e.g. data masking, row-level security, encryption, etc.

-The major drawback of that model is that *the database owns the data*.
-If we want to use another engine to process data we need to first load the data from the database.
-That takes up resources from the database and can be quite innefficient.
+The major drawback of that model is that *the database engine owns the data*.
+If we want to use another engine to process data we first need to load the data from the database.
+That takes up resources from the database engine and can be quite innefficient.

 On premise, that situation wasn't so much of an issue.
-Typically we would run databases on dedicated hardware (sometimes appliances), pay for a licence, so we would want to use the database engine to do everything, to justify the expense.
+Typically we would run databases on dedicated hardware (sometimes appliances) and pay for a licence so we would want to use the database engine as much as possible to justify the expense.

 The situation is similar to owning a car:  when we need to move a dishwasher, we're going to use our car.
-But if we would rent our car by the hour, we might very well decide to rent a truck to move a dishwasher around instead of squeezing it inside a car.
+But if we would rent a car by the hour, we might very well drop the car for a few hours, rent a truck to more quickly move the dishwasher around instead of breaking our back squeezing it inside a car.

 Similarly, in the cloud we do "rent compute".
 Therefore if we have an engine that is better at dealing with geo-spacial data for a specific data-job, we would like to use it instead of forcing every processing to happen on one engine.